-Land Use, Soils, and Prime Farmland Affected Environment
+Land Use, Soils, and Prime FarmlandAffected Environment

 Land Use - Under the Action Alternative, a 50-acre, TVA property site has been proposed for the location of a new TVA 500-kV substation.
-This 50-acre site is part of a larger parcel (TVA Tract No. MHR-1) which is classified as a TVA reservoir property asset.
-According to the Melton Hill Reservoir Land Management Plan (TVA 1999), this parcel is designated as land that TVA manages for protection and enhancement of sensitive resources.
+This 50-acre site is part of a larger 123.2-acre parcel (TVA Tract No. MHR-1) which is classified as a TVA reservoir property asset.
+According to the Melton Hill Reservoir Land Management Plan (TVA 1999), this parcel is designated as land that TVA manages for protection and enhancement of sensitive resources (three sensitive plant species, cultural resources, and wetlands).
 Implementation of the Melton Hill Reservoir Land Management Plan is guided by TVA's Land Policy, which states that "TVA shall continue to utilize reservoir properties to meet the operational needs of the agency..."
 (TVA 2006).
 Given the purpose and need for this proposed action, TVA has an operational need that necessitates the use of this reservoir property for a use other than protection and enhancement of sensitive resources.